-- Our cash flow will be entirely dependent upon the ability of Antero Midstream to make cash distributions on its IDRs. - Our right to receive distributions paid by Antero Midstream on its IDRs may be limited or modified by our general partner without the consent of our shareholders, which may reduce cash distributions to you. - Our shareholders will not elect or have the power to remove our general partner and will not vote in the election of our general partner's directors.
-Upon the completion of this offering and the reorganizational transactions described herein, certain of our existing owners (the "Sponsors") will own a sufficient number of our common shares to allow them to prevent the removal of our general partner. - You will experience immediate and substantial dilution of \$23.50 per common share in the net tangible book value of your common shares. - Conflicts of interest may arise as a result of our organizational structure and the relationships among us, Antero Midstream, our respective general partners, Antero Resources and other affiliated entities. - The tax treatment of Antero Midstream depends on its status as a partnership for U.S. federal income tax purposes, as well as it not being subject to a material amount of entity-level taxation by individual states.
+- Our cash flow will be entirely dependent upon the ability of Antero Midstream to make cash distributions to us. - Our right to receive distributions paid by Antero Midstream on its incentive distribution rights may be limited or modified by our general partner without the consent of our shareholders, which may reduce cash distributions to you. - Our shareholders will not elect or have the power to remove our general partner and will not vote in the election of our general partner's directors.
+Upon the completion of this offering, certain of our existing owners (the "Sponsors") will own a sufficient number of our common shares to allow them to prevent the removal of our general partner. - You will experience immediate and substantial dilution of \$ per common share in the net tangible book value of your common shares. - Conflicts of interest may arise as a result of our organizational structure and the relationships among us, Antero Midstream, our respective general partners, Antero Resources and other affiliated entities. - The tax treatment of Antero Midstream depends on its status as a partnership for U.S. federal income tax purposes, as well as it not being subject to a material amount of entity-level taxation by individual states.
 If the Internal Revenue Service ("IRS") were to treat Antero Midstream as a corporation or Antero Midstream becomes subject to additional amounts of entity-level taxation for state or foreign tax purposes, it would reduce the amount of cash available for distribution to us.

+Per Common Share Total

-Initial public offering price
+Initial public offering price \$ \$

-Underwriting discount(1)
+Underwriting discount \$ \$

-Proceeds to the selling shareholder
+Proceeds to the selling shareholder \$ \$